mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 ## 2 Database Plans {#database}

 Every Mendix app needs a database to store persistent and non-persistent entities.
-A database plan tells the Operator how to provide a database to a new Mendix app environment.
+A database plan tells the Mendix Operator how to provide a database to a new Mendix app environment.

 {{% alert color="warning" %}}
 The database plan does not include any functionality for backing up or restoring data on your database.
-It is your responsibility to ensure that appropriate planning is made for backing up and restoring your database using the tools provided by your database management system and/or cloud provider.
+It is your responsibility to ensure that appropriate planning is made for backing up and restoring your database using the tools provided by your database management system or cloud provider.
 {{% /alert %}}

+### 2.1 Creating a Database

+To create a new database, do the following steps:

-Give your plan a **Name** and choose the **Database Type**.
+1. Give your plan a **Name** and choose the **Database Type**.
 See the information below for more help in setting up plans for the different types of database which are supported by Mendix for Private Cloud.

-Once you have entered the details you can apply two validation checks by clicking the **Validate** and **Connection Validation** buttons:
+2. Apply two validation checks by clicking the **Validate** and **Connection Validation** buttons:

-* **Validate** – checks that you have provided all the required values and that they are in the correct format
+    * **Validate** – Checks that you have provided all the required values and that they are in the correct format.
-* **Connection validation** –  checks whether the specified storage plan has been successfully created — this does not guarantee that the storage *instance* will be created successfully when the configuration is applied.
-To fully test a database plan, you will need to test it by [creating a temporary test environment](#typical-workflow).
+    * **Connection validation** –  Checks whether the specified storage plan has been successfully created.
+This does not guarantee that the storage instance will be created successfully when the configuration is applied, so to fully test a database plan, you will need to test it by [creating a temporary test environment](#typical-workflow).

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/database-plan-config.png" alt="Database Plan Configuration" >}}